HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ 256 Billion GB (storage capacity of the human brain)
 - MOTHNODE_ Misantropics
 - MOTHNODE_ Deja Vu, Deja Reve
+- MOTHNODE_ Nightsight (experimental biohacker eye drops that let you temporarily see in the dark - Chlorin e6, a chemical found in some deep water fish) https://newatlas.com/biohackers-night-vision-eyedrops/36797/